 According to a review, collaboration between artificial intelligence systems and clinicians may lead to mutual advancements in glaucoma research and clinical practice.

 Given that glaucomatous changes to the optic nerve head tissues are an irreversible, timely, and dependable structural and functional evaluation of the eye could aid in glaucoma diagnosis.
 AI-based systems have revolutionized the healthcare industry in recent years. … Many AI studies based on interpreting functional and/or structural information from the eye have been proposed for diagnosing and managing glaucoma.

-According to a review summarizing the role of AI in glaucoma research, modern systems have successfully increased the speed and diagnostic power of ocular imaging modalities through data collation, abnormality detection, and referral relevance.
-Further, AI has the potential to reduce the workload for clinicians while minimizing diagnostic errors and cost.
+Researchers reported that modern systems have successfully increased the speed and diagnostic power of ocular imaging modalities through data collation, abnormality detection, and referral relevance in the role of AI in glaucoma.
+Furthermore, AI has the potential to reduce clinician workload while reducing diagnostic errors and costs.